 Explains what common capability contracts are and how an agency can use them.

 - A Common Capability contract (CC) is a type of approved collaborative contract.
 CCs establish various supply agreements with approved suppliers for selected common goods or services or works purchased across government.
 CCs may be established by a Functional Leader’s agency or by another lead agency that is approved and overseen by a Functional Leader, with prior approval from the Procurement Functional Leader.

 - CCs may cover mandatory and/or voluntary common capabilities:

 - Mandatory common capabilities: Some agencies may be directed to purchase certain goods, services or works from a CC.
 These are called mandatory common capabilities.
 The direction may be made by Cabinet, a Functional Leader, or under section 107 of the Crown Entities Act 2004.
 An agency that wants to opt-out of purchasing mandatory common capabilities must get approval from the relevant Functional Leader.
-Information about mandatory common capabilities is available on the Who can use collaborative contracts page and Buying products and services on the Digital.govt.nz website
+Information about mandatory common capabilities is available on the Eligibility page and Buying products and services on the Digital.govt.nz website

 - Voluntary common capabilities: when a common capability is voluntary, an agency should purchase from the CC when it reasonably meets the agency’s needs.